mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

      * ProtoInputUtilDynamic32.dll
      * ProtoInputUtilDynamic64.dll

+  This ensures that the files that would have been built by compiling Proto Input are placed in the correct location in the Nucleus Coop build folder with the executable.

    **Option 2:** Batch Build **Proto Input** by opening its solution file in Visual Studio and batch building it ("Submodules\ProtoInput\src\ProtoInput\ProtoInput.sln" within the project root).

     The cleanest way to do this is probably to sort by "Solution Config" header under the Batch Build menu and check the boxes that correspond with the version you would like to compile (make sure to check both x86 and x64 boxes for your selected build type).